MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-liberty-to-aks-with-ha-dr.md

 1. After you complete all the steps in the section [Test planned failover](/azure/azure-sql/database/failover-group-configure-sql-db?view=azuresql-db&preserve-view=true&tabs=azure-portal&pivots=azure-sql-single-db#test-planned-failover), keep the failover group page open and use it for the failover test of the WebSphere Liberty/Open Liberty clusters later.

 > [!NOTE]
 > This article guides you to create an Azure SQL Database single database with SQL authentication for simplicity because the HA/DR setup this article focuses on is already very complex.
 A more secure practice is to use [Microsoft Entra authentication for Azure SQL](/azure/azure-sql/database/authentication-aad-overview?preserve-view=true&view=azuresql-db) for authenticating the database server connection.
-Consider referencing the article [Deploy a Java application with Open Liberty or WebSphere Liberty on an Azure Kubernetes Service (AKS) cluster](/azure/aks/howto-deploy-java-liberty-app?tabs=in-bash) for how to configure the database connection with Microsoft Entra authentication for your needs.
+For information on how to configure the database connection with Microsoft Entra authentication, see [Deploy a Java application with Open Liberty or WebSphere Liberty on an Azure Kubernetes Service (AKS) cluster](/azure/aks/howto-deploy-java-liberty-app?tabs=in-bash).

 ## Set up the primary WebSphere Liberty/Open Liberty cluster on AKS